Software & SaaS Subscriptions — United Kingdom Tax Rules

 Frequently Asked Questions

-Are SaaS subscriptions classed as capital or revenue?
+Are SaaS subscriptions classed as capital or revenue expenses?

-SaaS subscriptions (monthly or annual access fees) are revenue expenses — deductible in the year of payment.
-Only perpetual software licences may be treated as capital.
+SaaS subscriptions (monthly or annual access fees) are revenue expenses — deductible in full in the year of payment.
+Only perpetual software licences (where you pay once for permanent ownership) may be treated as capital.
 Most modern software is subscription-based and therefore a straightforward deduction.

 Can I claim Notion, Slack, or project management tools?